 I think you'll be surprised at just how often you'll use this command!

-There are a few good reasons why this should be one of the first obedience commands your teach your puppy.
+There are a few good reasons why this should be one of the first you teach your puppy.

-If your Cocker Spaniel ever manages to get his paws on a bar of chocolate, (Easter-time is a particular problem with all those yummy chocolate eggs lying around!) it's important that you're able to get him to drop it immediately on command - chocolate is especially toxic to puppies and it wouldn't take much to make him very ill indeed.
+If your pup ever manages to get his paws on a bar of chocolate, (Easter-time is a particular problem with all those yummy chocolate eggs lying around!) it's so important that you're able to get him to drop it immediately on command because chocolate is especially toxic to puppies and it wouldn't take much to make him very ill indeed.

-I recommend you teach your puppy the "Drop It!" command as early as possible - keep him safe!
+I recommend you teach your puppy the "Drop It!" command as early as possible and keep him safe!

 You're on a walk with your Cocker Spaniel when he sniffs out a dead and decomposing rabbit or something equally unpleasant, something which you wouldn't want him to touch let alone eat or roll in - which, of course, he will almost certainly try to do!

-If you've successfully taught him the 'Leave It!' command when he was a puppy, you can be confident that he won't go near it, but continues on his walk with you.
+If you've successfully taught him the 'Leave It!' command when he was a puppy, you can be confident that he won't go near it and he'll continue on his walk with you.

-I hope you've found our puppy obedience training pages useful and you're well on your way to having a happy, well-mannered little Cocker Spaniel puppy!
+I hope you've found my puppy obedience training useful and you're well on your way to having a happy, well-mannered little Cocker Spaniel puppy!

-But puppy training doesn't, and shouldn't stop here.
+But training puppies doesn't, and shouldn't stop here.
 Your Cocker Spaniel will mature and eventually become an older dog but that doesn't mean his training should become a thing of the past.

-If you'd like to teach your puppy some cool games, just follow the link.
+To help lighten up a little, you might like to take a break from training and teach your puppy some cool games, just follow the link for details.

 Like This Page?